kiana1317/particle_filter_project/README.md

 ### Challenges
 *Challenges (1 paragraph): Describe the challenges you faced and how you overcame them.*

 One challenge we faced was accounting for concurrency issue between our algorithm’s computation time and the reception of transformation data.
 This issue only emerged when we used many particles: more than 5,000 particles.
 To resolve this issue, we ensured that the script ran the transformations in simulation time by incorporating a sim_time parameter into our ROS launch files.
+Other challenges included figuring out the right amount of noise to add to the particle pose when updating them with the robot motion so that it was enough that particles didn't remain on top of one another, but was not so much that they did not represent the robot position well.
+This also needed to be large enough so that there were enough particles near the true robot pose so that some of them would match the measurements of the robot.
+One of the ROS windows showed an error message about unnormalized quaternions due to the estimated robot pose, so we normalized the quaternions after making new ones from averaging.
+Another challenge was in debugging the measurement model with many particles all over the map.
+By using a single particle (or all particles having the same, fixed pose), it was easy to debug this function.
 ____
 ### Future Work
 *Future work (1 paragraph): If you had more time, how would you improve your particle filter?*

 To improve on our particle filter, we could examine more than just the 4 cardinal angles of the robot when calculating the particles' weight using the measurement model.
 By expanding beyond just 0, 90, 180, and 270 degrees, we can get a more accurate weight calculation for each particle and thus a more accurate particle cloud depiction for resampling.
 Moreover, another means for improving our filter would be to explore ways to make our algorithm more efficient, such that we could initialize a larger sum of particles without enduring a toll on the algorithms processing speed.
+We could also explore more ways to capture the likelihood of a match between the ray-traced scan from each particle and the lidar scan.
+We could also look at ways to re-initialize the particle field periodically to prevent early collapse of the particles in an incorrect position.
 ____
 ### Takeaways
 *Takeaways (at least 2 bullet points with 2-3 sentences per bullet point): What are your key takeaways from this project that would help you/others in future robot programming assignments working in pairs?
 For each takeaway, provide a few sentences of elaboration.*

 1. Work collaborately when you can on each section: By jointly working on each function, not only were we able to gain a deeper grasp of the subject matter, but we were also able to develop more efficient and concise algorithms while learning from each other during the process.
 This method of collaboration offered a stronger sense of understanding and material connection, versus had we were to create a hard split between the functions and contributions.
-2.
+2. The skeleton for the particle filter algorithm was very helpful in that it provided enough of a guide on the operation of the algoriuthm to get started, but not so much that we didn't need to learn a lot about its operation.
+There are probably many ways that we could have implemented the measurement function using built-in functions, but the map and some geometry was enough to do this, and it helped us learn alot about the problem.
 ____
 ### Gif
 ![Particles in motion](particle_filter.gif)